ching-min/Four_APIs_of_Django_project_and_MySQL/README.md

 docker compose up
 ```

-2. (In `./docker2`) In this case, I build an ubuntu docker image with python 3.7 and MySQL in it.
+2. (In `./docker2`) In this case, I built an ubuntu docker image with python 3.7 and MySQL in it.
 * docker build
 ```
 cp ./docker2/* .